 Address: 210 Taikang Rd, Da Pu Qiao, Huangpu Qu, China

 Would you like to ride a boat through the canals?
 Row your way under old stone bridges and old-fashioned houses?
 Zhuijiajio is the best place to do that.
-Even though the city is 1700 years old, we assure you that passing under its bridges is completely safe.
+Even though the city is 1700 years old, we assure you that passing under its bridges is entirely safe.

-Xujiahui Cathedral or St. Ignatius Cathedral.
+Xujiahui Cathedral or St. Ignatius Cathedral

 Address: 158 Puxi Rd, Xu Jia Hui, Xuhui Qu, Shanghai Shi, China